Wednesday, 8 March 2023

 March 8 To the lighthouse - Cape Horn

 Because of its legendary storms and rough seas, sailing round Cape Horn has gone down in history as a challenge for all seafarers.
 The weather forecast for our Cape navigation was looking a bit doubtful with a nasty weather pattern fast approaching.
-The Captain managed to make it nevertheless but not before I climbed up to the Cape Horn lighthouse!!
-It was one of THOSE experiences - a bit scary, a bit challenging (for me) and exhilarating.
+Nevertheless the Captain managed to make it but not before we climbed up to the Cape Horn lighthouse!!
+It was one of THOSE once in lifetime experiences - a bit scary and rather challenging (for me) but absolutely exhilarating.

 The Lighthouse is circled in yellow

-So …… we were making a landing not at the Cape itself because it is sheer rock but a little further around the island not far from the lighthouse.
+So there we were ......
+We were making a landing, not at the Cape itself because it is a sheer rock face, but at a spot about 1 km northeats not far from the lighthouse.

-The expedition staff went ahead to check the landing site was manageable - and it was.
-The ‘beach’ a narrow band of loose rocks but not too bad they said.
+The expedition staff went ahead to check the landing site was manageable - and they said that it was.
+So off we went!
+The ‘beach’ was a narrow band of loose slippery rocks but not too bad, they said!
 Landing was a matter of rolling out of the zodiac into the water between waves.
-I was just a teensy bit slow, in fact I was not watching the waves but trying to gauge how slippery the rocks were.
-And voila a wave caught me and dumped buckets of water into my boots.
+I was just a teensy bit slow.
+In fact I was not watching the waves but trying to gauge how slippery the rocks were.
+And voila! a wave caught me and dumped buckets of water into my boots.
 It was just water so no problemo but I sploshed for hours as I walked.

-The climb to the top of the cliff was very steep and we were wearing an extra few kilos of clothing - fleece-lined expedition jacket as well as a life jacket, wet-weather gear and heavy gum boots so it was slow going but I made it (Lindsay reckons there were over 150 steps).
-Then we headed off along duckboards to visit the lighthouse and hopefully to get across the island to a wonderful monument to sailors who had died attempting to sail around the ‘Horn’.
+The climb to the top of the cliff was very steep and we were wearing an extra few kilos of clothing - fleece-lined expedition jacket as well as a life jacket, wet-weather gear and heavy gum boots and walking polos so it was slow going but I made it (Lindsay reckons there were over 150 steps before the long steep duckboard).
+Then we headed off along duckboard to visit the lighthouse and hopefully to get across the island to a wonderful monument to many sailors who had died attempting to sail around the ‘Horn’.

-Lindsay was ahead of ma and already at the lighthouse
+Lindsay was ahead of me and already at the lighthouse

 A lonely but appropriate spot for a chapel.
-A few of us sheltered from the wind there.
+A few of us sheltered in there from the wind.

-The weather closed in and the wind came howling like banshees at 50 odd Knot (over 90kph) up and over the island bringing with it rain.
+The weather closed in and the wind came howling like banshees at 50 odd knots (over 90kph) from the west up and over the island bringing with it horizontal lashing rain.
 It was the strongest wind I’ve ever walked/stumbled in.
-A few people were actually blown off the duckboards - me?
+A few people were actually blown off the duckboards and down into the surrounding bracken.
+Me?
 I could have very easily lost my footing but I just trundled along at a slow shuffle.
-The weather was not good so we decided not to walk the extra almost 1km to the Albatross monument because we still had to get back down off the ‘plateau’.
+The weather was not good so we decided not to walk the extra 1km to the Albatross monument because we still had to get back down off the ‘plateau’.

 Pic: Erincullin Captured from the Internet

-The monument is rather stunning and has a very beautiful poem by Sara Vial engraved on it which our Expedition leader read to us as we sailed past the Cape; it was very moving.
-But we still had to get down the cliff.
-It was slow going.
+The monument is rather stunning and has a very beautiful poem by Sara Vial engraved on it which our Expedition leader read to us as we sailed past the Cape.
+It is very moving.
+But we still had to get down the cliff which was slow going particularly for Lindsay who volunteered to carry one expieditioner's wheelchair down the cliff to the tender.
+The expedition crew had carried her and her chair up to the clifftop but nobody else offered to carry her chair back down the cliff.

-Once aboard we set sail for the Cape into a sky which was slowly turning magnificent golden and fiery orange.
+Once aboard we set sail for the Cape into a sky which was slowly turning magnificent golden then fiery orange.

 This is Sara Vial’s haunting poem